tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

-This allows it to keep the input loaded into memory just once,
+This allows it to keep the input loaded into memory _just once_.
-with all further processing just consisting of manipulating
+All further processing consists of manipulating pointers and indices.
-pointer and indices into it.

 In contrast, this is what accessing the input as a `std::istream`
 looks like: